stijn-dejongh/lovecraft_public_domain/raw_converts/hd.md

   In the tower itself a similarly half-swept condition existed.
 They spoke of the heptagonal stone pillar, the overturned Gothic chairs, and the bizarre plaster images; though strangely enough the metal box and the old mutilated skeleton were not mentioned.
-What disturbed Blake the most&mdash;except for the hints of stains and charring and bad odours&mdash;was the final detail that explained the crashing glass.
-Every one of the tower&rsquo;s lancet windows was broken, and two of them had been darkened in a crude and hurried way by the stuffing of satin pew-linings and cushion-horsehair into the spaces between the slanting exterior louver-boards.
+What disturbed Blake the most--except for the hints of stains and charring and bad odours--was the final detail that explained the crashing glass.
+Every one of the tower's lancet windows was broken, and two of them had been darkened in a crude and hurried way by the stuffing of satin pew-linings and cushion-horsehair into the spaces between the slanting exterior louver-boards.
 More satin fragments and bunches of horsehair lay scattered around the newly swept floor, as